 Compared to many countries in Asia and beyond, the cost of living is very low.
 You can choose a style of living to suit any budget.
 If you're concerned only with the basics you could rent a room (even a whole house – with some plumbing improvements), buying your food already cooked in the many shops and restaurants, or fresh from local markets, surviving on a few hundred dollars a month if you needed to.
 Many Lao people live on far less than that – and party with their friends often!
 At the other end of the scale are modern Western-style houses for $500 upwards per month, and serviced apartments in the city.
 Even this type of accommodation is a fraction of the price of the equivalent in many other Asian countries.

 As far as staying in the Lao PDR is concerned, one should definitely pay a holiday visit first before deciding on a permanent move.
-You can check prices and make bookings for 22 recommended hotels in Vientiane and 19 in Luang Prabang, some of which will offer rates for long term residence too.
+You can check prices and make bookings for recommended hotels in Vientiane and Luang Prabang, some of which will offer rates for long term residence too.
 But it's wise to spend a few nights before committing yourself!
 Booking online gets you much better rates than walking in to the lobby.

 Road or River Entry into Lao is possible at several crossings on the Mekong River, from Thailand or Vietnam, but the most popular by far is at Nongkhai in Thailand, accessible by sleeper train from Bangkok or by bus.
 Thai Airways and discount carriers fly from Bangkok and Chiangmai, and now Singapore, to Udonthani.
 From there it's a 40 minute airport bus ride to Nongkhai on the Mekong River which forms the border between Thailand and Laos.
 A shuttle bus service operates across the river using the Friendship Bridge.
 Then it's 25km to the centre of Vientiane by tuk tuk, taxi or bus.

 In December 2006 a second Thai-Lao Friendship Bridge opened in the south of the country linking Savannakhet with Mukdahan in Thailand.
 The East-West Corridor route originates in central Vietnam's shipping port of Da Nang and runs north along Vietnam's National Highway 1 to Dong Ha, linking Vietnam and the Lao PDR via National Highway 9.
-The new 1.6 km bridge now further connects Vietnam and Thailand via Laos, giving Lao access to ports in both countries.
+The new 1.6 km bridge connects Vietnam and Thailand via Laos, giving Lao access to ports in both countries.
+Cars travelling across the bridge are charged 50 baht and trucks 350 baht.

 International flights to Lao operate from Thailand, Vietnam, China (Kunming) and Taiwan; from Chiangmai via Luang Prabang or Bangkok to Vientiane direct, which is quickest and easiest, but more expensive.
-Many airlines fly into Bangkok of course, so Lao is quite accessible nowadays.
+Many airlines fly into Bangkok of course, so Lao is relatively accessible nowadays.

 See our Lao travel and banking pages for further detail, and other pages on the menu bar.

-Visitors are now welcomed in
+Visitors are now welcomed in Lao

-are not involved with political dissent, religion or drugs.
+As a tourist or more permanent resident, there's no need to be unduly concerned about the police or personal safety, provided you are not involved with political dissent, religion or drugs.
 Visiting places and following the usual pursuits, neither tourists nor residents will attract undue interest from the local authorities.
+Embassy and travel warnings of terrorist insurgents on some roads are not only exaggerated but often out of date.

 The Lao police can be considered as low-paid government employees rather than civil servants.
 They rarely solve problems or offer assistance in emergencies.
 In the cities especially, they supplement their income by 'spot' fining drivers for misdemeanours.
 You might be stopped and asked to show your papers because they will say these are not in order or insist you have done something wrong, such as making an 'illegal' free right turn or run a red light; locals do it all the time of course.
 They are just ‘hungry’ and want you to pay for their next meal.
 You smile, offer them up to five dollars, even if they ask for more, and can usually be on your way.